mfms-ncsu/galant-js/system-test-plan.md

 1. Upload and load a graph, e.g., dt-11 from Examples
 2. Do a sequence of edit operations that include an auto-layout followed by node move
-4. Make sure you can backtrack (z shortcut) from at least two auto-layouts with intervening node moves.
+3. Make sure you can backtrack (z shortcut) from at least two auto-layouts with intervening node moves.
+4. Set the label and set/change the weight of a node and of an edge.
-3. Save the result to the edit window, checking that changes took effect
+5. Save the result to the edit window, checking that changes took effect

 ### (!)
 Exporting a graph